fpgaprince/rtd/docs/source/additional.rst

 need to send 73bytes?
 73/16 = 4.5626 --> need 5 cycles.
 need to send 115byte?
 115/16 = 7.1875 --> need 8 cycles.
 need to send 81bytes?
 81/16 = 5.0625 --> need 6 cycles.

+IDK too
+##########################

+end to end application
+runtime

+valgrind
+callgrind
+gprof

+functions which consume the most execution time measure runtime gprof. add timers and performance counter

+throughput, volume data process per run time usually limited by PCIe

+xbultil to test DMA to determine upper bound of throughput/data transfers

+look at profiling, in multi threaded app, consider effects of parallelism identify bottleneck and potential

+    computational complexity of the functions.. cubing? dividing? multiplying?

+    computational intensity of the function.. what does that mean? like how often? or how long it takes?

+    data access locality, do we have to access global memory. global memory is the "local" DDR. ie memory on the FPGA PCB. in which the PCB is the ALVEO PCB this is similar to GPU in which it has local DDR memory. which is differnt to the DDR memory on the motherboard used by the CPU. they call CPU memory host memory. host memory is the DDr on the mobo, or server mobo. like at home.

+    throughput of the function, how much data /run time or per clock cyle.

+use multiple kernel instances.

+a kernel is the FPGA RTL which accelerates whatever function for the CPU. inside the kernel is the compute unit

+an FPGA can have multiple kernels. for different applications!

+reduce CPU idle time, maximize FPGA/ kernel utilization ... ie CPU is sequential. we're taking a piece of that sequence out and doing it in the fpga. therefore we need to get the CPU to do something else in the mean time/ until data is ready again. custom data path

+reduce overhead of enqueing kernel with data? optimizing data movement.. transfers betweeen host, memory and kernel. scheduling compute units, again to maximize their usage.
+    i think i saw somewhere, where it may need to time to ramp up like a fifo.. so there is penalty for something like that.

+memory accesses or basically penalties.

+for FPGA.
+throughput goal, latency, datapath width, number of engines, interface bandwidth

+parition code into load, compute, store.
+    memory architecture is responsible for moving data in/out of kernel.

+ping pong / buffer io?

+decompose compute block to identify throughput goals look for single loop nest connect compute using dat flow?

+loop unrolling
+array partitioning

+io contentions? memory being accessed multiple times in one loop iteration..

+loop carried dependencies.

+create internal cache..
+reconfiguring io and memories architecture

+interface optimization. use burst data transfers. use full axi data width.
+    pipeline code for burst transfers

+optimizing kernel to kernel communication. stream data between K2K, axi stream optimze mem architecture, array partition. optimize computational paralllism.. coding data parallism. task parallelism. dta flow.
+        looop parallisim, unrolling loops. pipelining loops.

+optimizie compute units device resources.. data width, macro operations. fixed point arithmetic.
+                                                        using optimized libraries.

+topological optimization. use multiple compute units... using multiple DDR banks.

+i think the key to acceleration is determing which functions or algo we want to run on FPGA. convert these functions to C/C++ kernels. and convert host code to use openCL, which talks to PCIe or kernel. so we can call and schedule or use the fpga/kernel, which has the compute. but we all need to load, compute, store.

+reminder.. note
+pointer points to a memory location.

+command from host thru pcie to fpga can take 30 to 60us! thats signifiicant latency.

+optimize data transfer before, data movement. before data computation.

+CU = compute unit